Lower Bounds on the Probability of a Finite Union of Events: Introduction

 Lower and upper bounds of $P\left(\bigcup_{i=1}^N A_i\right)$ in terms of the individual event probabilities $P(A_i)$'s and the pairwise event probabilities $P(A_i\cap A_j)$'s can be seen as special cases of the Boolean probability bounding problem \cite{Boros2011,Vizvari2004}, which can be solved numerically via a linear programming (LP) problem involving $2^N$ variables.
 Unfortunately, the number of variables for Boolean probability bounding problems increases exponentially with the number of events, $N$, which makes finding the solution impractical.
 Therefore, some suboptimal numerical bounds are proposed \cite{Boros2011,Vizvari2004,Prekopa2005,GalambosBook} in order to reduce the complexity of the LP problem, for example, by using the dual basic feasible solutions.

 On the other hand, analytical lower bounds are particularly important.
 The Kuai-Alajaji-Takahara (KAT) bound \cite{Kuai2000} is one of the analytical lower bounds that has been shown to be better than the Dawson-Sankoff (DS) bound \cite{Dawson1967} and D. de Caen's bound \cite{DeCaen1997}.
+The KAT bound is extended in \cite{Prekopa2005} using sums of joint probabilities of up to $m$ events, where $m < N$, such as $\{\sum_{j,l}P(A_i\cap A_j\cap A_l), i=1,\dots,N\}$.
 These analytical bounds are later investigated in other works (e.g., see \cite{Chen2006,Hoppe2006,Hoppe2009,Kuai2000a,Behnamfar2005,Behnamfar2007}).

 As in \cite{DeCaen1997}, the KAT lower bound \cite{Kuai2000} for $P\left(\bigcup_{i=1}^N A_i\right)$ is expressed in terms of only $\sum_{j:j\neq i} P(A_i\cap A_j)$'s and $P(A_i)$'s, and hence knowledge of the individual pairwise event probabilities $P(A_i\cap A_j)$ is not required.
 In this paper, we revisit and investigate the same problem that lower bounds are established in terms of only the \emph{sums} of the pairwise event probabilities, \emph{i.e.}, $\sum_{j:j\neq i} P(A_i\cap A_j)$, and the individual event probabilities $P(A_i)$'s, without the use of the $P(A_i\cap A_j)$'s.